xdrip/xdrip_docs/docs/smartwatch/wearinstall.md

 You will find the reference documentation [here](https://github.com/NightscoutFoundation/xDrip/blob/master/Documentation/WatchGuide.md).

+!!!info "Fun fact"
+    You can use some of these methods with the Dexcom master app and AAPS.

 ### Prerequisites

 Your watch needs to be compliant with Android Wear OS and bear the following logo: